RikkaApps/Riru/template/magisk_module/README.md

 - Allow modules to declare if they can be unload
 - Support unload self (requires all modules are updated to Riru API 25)
+- Use a new way to bypass dlopen path limitation

 ### v24.1.2 (2021-03-13)